 • Applying from abroad:

-You will have to send the application to the competent immigration authority at the location of the branch at least 20 days before entering Germany.
-Alternatively, the application may also be sent via the BSCW server to the Federal Office for Migration and Refugees (https://bscw.bund.de).
-The competent immigration authority will decide on the application.
+You should submit the application to the immigration authority competent for the place in which the entity is located at the latest 20 days before coming to Germany.
+Alternatively, you may also send your application to the Federal Office for Migration and Refugees, but the competent immigration authority will still decide on the application.

 • Applying from Germany:

-You can apply for a mobile ICT Card if you meet the following requirements:
+You can apply for a Mobile ICT Card if you satisfy the following requirements:

-• You are a holder of an ICT Card from another EU State that is valid for the duration of the application procedure in Germany,
+• You hold an ICT Card issued by another EU State that is valid in Germany for the duration of the application procedure,

-• you will be working in the host branch in Germany as an executive, specialist or trainee,
+• you take up work in the host entity in Germany as a manager, specialist or trainee employee,

-• the intra-corporate transfer is to last longer than 90 days, and
+• the intra-corporate transfer is to last for longer than 90 days, and

-• you are able to present an employment contract that is valid for the duration of the intra-corporate transfer and, where appropriate, a letter of secondment.
+• you can present an employment contract and where appropriate an assignment letter that is valid for the duration of the intra-corporate transfer.

-Important: The application for a Mobile ICT Card must not be submitted at the same time as a notification of short-term mobility.
+Important: The application for a Mobile ICT Card may not be submitted at the same time as a notification of short-term mobility.

 The legal basis